abay94/doc_faceplate/README.md

 <img src="/img/0_1.png" width="350" height="250">

-> Then we will create a new pattern in our case *car* which has parameters of *Name , Brand, Color, Max Speed, Torque, Speed*
+> Then we will create a new pattern in our case *car* which has parameters of *NAME , Brand, Color, Max Speed, Torque, Speed*
 > as we have mentioned before.

 <img src="/img/0_2.png" width="650" height="350">